-Mild and Moderate Allergy Medication: Is permitted to stay on Lullaboo premises as long as needed until expired.
+Medication for Mild or Moderate Allergies/Medical Conditions: Is permitted to stay on Lullaboo premises as long as needed until expired.
 When the expiry date is upcoming, parents must provide a new container of medication and a new Medication Authorization Form will be created.
-Examples of mild and moderate allergy medication include: Benadryl, children's allergy formula, etc.
+Examples of mild and moderate medication include: children's allergy formula, puffers for respiratory difficulty, etc.

 Emergency Medication: Is permitted to stay on Lullaboo premises as long as needed until expired.
-When the expiry date is upcoming, parents must provide a new container of medication and a new Medication Authorization Form will be created.
-Examples of emergency medication include: medication for severe (anaphylactic) allergies, puffers for asthma and acetaminophen/ibuprofen for febrile seizures.
+When the expiry date is upcoming, parents must provide a new medication and a new Medication Authorization Form will be created.
+Examples of emergency medication include: medication for anaphylactic allergies, puffers for asthma, acetaminophen/ibuprofen for febrile seizures, etc.

-Storage of Medication: Medication must be stored according to the instructions on the Lullaboo Medication Label.
+Storage of Medication: Information on the medication label must be taken into consideration when determining instructions for storage (i.e. if refrigeration is required).
+Medication must then be stored according to the instructions on the Lullaboo Medication Label.

-- Emergency Medication must be with children at all times.
-The emergency medication must be kept in the Emergency backpack out of children's reach, ready for administration or emergency evacuation at any time.
-During small grouping, if the child stays indoors and the emergency backpack is brought outdoors with the group going to the playground, the emergency medication must be moved and storied in the Emergency Medication Basket out of reach of the children. - Non-Emergency Medication must be stored either in the Medication Lockbox in the classroom out of children's reach (ex. cupboard, shelf, fridge, etc.) or in the Medication Lockbox in the kitchen fridge if the medication needs to be refrigerated.
+- Emergency medication must be with children at all times.
+It must be kept in the emergency backpack out of children's reach, ready for administration or emergency evacuation at any time.
+During small grouping, if the child stays indoors and the emergency backpack is brought outdoors with the group going to the playground, the emergency medication must be moved and stored in the emergency medication basket out of children's reach. - Non-emergency medication must be stored either in the medication lockbox in the classroom out of children's reach (i.e. cupboard, shelf, fridge, etc.) or in the medication lockbox in the kitchen fridge if the medication needs to be refrigerated.